-- 58 External auditors, Ernst & Young, provide an external review function through the audit of the annual accounts, assessment of value for money, certification of grant claims and the periodic inspection of services such as revenues and benefits.
-The Annual Audit and Inspection Letter is circulated to all Members and formally reported to Cabinet and the - 59 The Annual Audit Letter 2015/16 was presented to the Audit Committee in December 2016 and the main conclusions for the year were:
+59. External auditors, Ernst & Young LLP, provide an external review function through the audit of the annual accounts, assessment of value for money, and certification of grant claims.
+The Annual Audit and Inspection Letter is circulated to all Members and formally reported to Cabinet and the Audit Committee.

-- The 2015/16 accounts give a true and fair view of the Council's financial affairs and of the income and expenditure recorded by the Council; and

-- The Council made proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ending 31 March 2016.

-60 The Local Government contract for the Council was awarded to EY (Ernst Young) following re-tendering by the Audit Commission ahead of its abolition in March 2015.
-The contract is effective from 1 April 2015 and covers a period of two years which was subsequently extended by a year to cover 2017/18.
+- 60. The Annual Audit Letter 2018/19 was presented to the Audit Committee in September 2019 and the main conclusions for the year were: - The 2018/19 accounts give a true and fair view of the Council's financial affairs and of the income and expenditure recorded by the Council; and - The Council made proper arrangements to secure economy, efficiency and effectiveness in its use of resources for the year ending 31 March 2019. - 61.
+The Local Government contract for the Council was awarded to EY (Ernst and Young LLP) following re-tendering by the Audit Commission ahead of its abolition in March 2015.
+In December 2017, EY were appointed by PSAA as auditor for Three Rivers for 2019/20.